tier2tickets/s3_gatekeeper/readme.md

 **To Complete the process:**

-The script will print your gatekeepers url and key.
-This information is needed by our devs to attach the account to your gatekeeper. **Use and encryption method (for instance https://privnote.com/) to email this to us at support@tier2.tech.**
+The script will print your gatekeeper's url and key.
+This information is needed by our developers to attach the account to your gatekeeper. **Use and encryption method (for instance https://privnote.com/) to email this to us at support@tier2.tech.**

 **Prerequisites:**